dcooney/block-manager/README.txt

 ### Key Features

 **Disable Blocks**
-- Globally remove any block from the Block Inserter and Block Editor
+- Globally remove any block from the Block Inserter and Block Editor.
-- Disable block variations individually while keeping the core block
+- Disable block variations individually while keeping the core block.
-- Control Embed blocks (Twitter, Facebook, YouTube, etc.) to remove unwanted options
+- Control Embed blocks (Twitter, Facebook, YouTube, etc.) to remove unwanted options.
-- Toggle entire block categories on/off with one click
+- Toggle entire block categories on/off with one click.

 **Disable Block Patterns**
-- Remove unwanted block patterns with a simple toggle
+- Remove unwanted block patterns with a simple toggle.
-- Hide core WordPress patterns that don't fit your site
+- Hide core WordPress patterns that don't fit your site.
-- Clean up the pattern library for a focused editing experience
+- Clean up the pattern library for a focused editing experience.

 **Change Block Categories**
-- Update the category of any block to better organize your Block Inserter
+- Update the category of any block to better organize your Block Inserter.
-- Create a custom workflow that matches your editing process
+- Create a custom workflow that matches your editing process.
-- Improve findability by grouping related blocks together
+- Improve findability by grouping related blocks together.

 **Additional Features**
-- **Code Hooks**: Use filters to control blocks and patterns via `functions.php`
+- **Code Hooks**: Use filters to control blocks and patterns via `functions.php`.
-- **Search and Filter**: Quickly locate blocks and patterns with built-in search
+- **Search and Filter**: Quickly locate blocks and patterns with built-in search.
-- **Export Options**: Generate code snippets for syncing across environments
+- **Export Options**: Generate code snippets for syncing across environments.
-- **Status Reports**: View active and disabled blocks at a glance
+- **Status Reports**: View active and disabled blocks at a glance.

 ### Hooks & Filters